paastech-cloud/docs/Architecture.md

 Then a set of labels is attributed to each container to create a unique subdomain `<app_uuid>.user-app.<fqdn>` redirecting to the port 80 of the associated app.

 TLS termination is handled by Traefik.
 It manages resolving the DNS-01 challenge with the configured certificate authority.
 This allows us to have a valid certificate for all subdomains of PaaSTech.
-In this case, the DNS registrar is Porkbun.
+In this case, our DNS registrar is Porkbun, and our certificate authority is Let's Encrypt.

 ## Post-mortem